 So there are three things here that are happening altogether.
 One, we are getting to know the distance between us and the target.
 Second, we are getting an assumption of how large or small the target is.
 Third, we are learning the angular placement of the target, meaning if it’s placed horizontally afar or at some distance but angularly placed.
 The combined effect of these three measurements is what makes rangefinders so useful.

 We know that the ones who enter the field of hunting new, are very prone to making mistakes.
-Any new sport started makes you feel as if you will mess things up, and you can’t hit the target well for this nervousness that gets inside you.
-You know the way to tackle nervousness?
+Any new sport starts making you feel as if you will mess things up, and you can’t hit the target well for this nervousness that gets inside you.
+Do you know the way to tackle nervousness?
 It is to act or fake confidence, even when you are not confident.
 This false sense eventually leads you to believe that you can win the prize with the mindset.

 A well-made rangefinder is one that gives you confidence in shooting.
 When you have such a rangefinder, you are confident even if you are a new hunter or if you are an experienced one.